 James A. Morsch

-Antitrust and Competition Law, Class Actions, Commercial Litigation, and Insurance
+Insurance, Antitrust and Competition Law, Class Actions and Commercial Litigation

 For more than 20 years, Jim has been a commercial litigator focusing on complex and high-stakes litigation.
 Among other clients, he represents insurance companies in disputes with other insurers and policyholders.

 During his career, Jim has developed broad experience in commercial litigation including areas such as class actions, trade secret and restrictive covenants, unfair competition and distribution disputes, and injunctions.
-He has a national reputation for his counsel to opt-out plaintiffs in significant antitrust cases.
+He has a national reputation for his counsel with respect to opt-out plaintiffs in significant antitrust cases.
 Jim has been repeatedly cited as a leader in antitrust litigation by Illinois Super Lawyers and he was named as a leader in antitrust law in The Best Lawyers in America.
+As part of the Law Bulletin Publishing Group’s 2015 survey of the top lawyers in the state, Jim was designated a “Leading Lawyer” in Illinois in Antitrust Law, Commercial Litigation, Insurance, Insurance Coverage and Reinsurance Law, and Trade Secrets/Unfair Competition Law.
 In addition, he won the Client Choice – USA & Canada 2014 award in Insurance & Reinsurance – Illinois.

 Jim has represented clients in significant cases during his career including achieving successful results in: